-The performance, called “Nine Heads Eighteen Hands” is performed in Taiwanese Hokkien, which relates meaningfully to the site.
+The performance, called “Nine Heads Eighteen Hands” is performed in Taiwanese Hokkien, and relates meaningfully to the site.
 After the Chinese Civil War, when Chiang Kai-shek and the Kuomintang (KMT) retreated to Taiwan in 1949, the KMT started promoting and enforcing Mandarin Chinese as the official language and issued laws requiring all Taiwanese to speak Mandarin, which led to resentment among the Taiwanese, who had previously spoken Hokkien and other regional dialects.
 There were outbreaks of rebellion and clashes with military police.

 Mr. Li, who lives and works in Yunlin County came about the legend of “Nine Heads and 18 Hands,” when he researched the origins and life of a deity in a temple near his house.
 Before this deity became a worshipped deity, he was a local man who jumped into rescue action during a terrible flood.
 In an effort to save themselves, eight children climbed onto his back turning his body into a being with “Nine heads and 18 hands.”
 All drowned, yet the man’s heroic efforts turned him into a spirit in whose honor the temple was erected.